stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

     border-style: solid;
   }
 </style>
 <h2 class="red-text">CatPhotoApp</h2>
 <img class="smaller-image thick-green-border" src="https://bit.ly/fcc-relaxing-cat" alt="A cute orange cat lying on its back. ">
 <p class="red-text">Kitty ipsum dolor sit amet, shed everywhere shed everywhere stretching attack your ankles chase the red dot, hairball run catnip eat the grass sniff.</p>
 <p class="red-text">Purr jump eat the grass rip the couch scratched sunbathe, shed everywhere rip the couch sleep in the sink fluffy fur catnip scratched.</p>
 ```

 ## Add Rounded Corners with a Border Radius
 Your cat photo currently has sharp corners.
 We can round out those corners with a CSS property called `border-radius`.

-You can specify a border-radius with pixels.
-Give your cat photo a border-radius of 10px.
+You can specify a `border-radius` with pixels.
+Give your cat photo a `border-radius` of `10px`.

 Note: this waypoint allows for multiple possible solutions.
-For example, you may add border-radius to either the `.thick-green-border` class or `.smaller-image` class.
+For example, you may add `border-radius` to either the `.thick-green-border` class or `.smaller-image` class.

-- [x] Your image element should have the class "thick-green-border".
+- [x] Your image element should have the class `"thick-green-border"`.
-- [x] Your image should have a border radius of 10px
+- [x] Your image should have a border radius of `10px`

 ```
 <link href="https://fonts.googleapis.com/css?family=Lobster" rel="stylesheet" type="text/css">